athomasliz/Notesaurus/docs/java/core.md

     - built-in Java array.
     - an object that implements *java.lang.Iterable*.
 1. Not all Collection Framework classes implements *java.lang.Iterable*.
 1. Map does not implement *java.lang.Iterable*.
-However, the collection that its methods such as values() and keySet() return does.
+However, the collection that its methods such as values() and keySet() returns does.
     ```java
     Map<String, Integer> map = new HashMap<String, Integer>();
     map.put("one", 1);